 New experiences can trigger powerful insights.
 These "aha" moments not only enrich my own life, but lead to

 following in the hospitality community.
 (That's my story and I'm sticking to it!)

-you don't have the kids they let you keep the money ... and spend it any way you want!
+you don't have the kids they let you keep the money ... and you can spend it any way you want!
 I wouldn't be nearly

-as effective at what I do if I didn't travel.
+as effective at what I do if I hadn't traveled.

 In life there are lots of right answers.
 Pick one you like.